 Prison and Detention Center Conditions

-Physical Conditions: Persons accused of a crime who are age 17 or older are tried as adults and, if convicted, sent to adult prisons.
-Authorities held male prisoners younger than 17 in four separate detention facilities operated by the national Child and Youth Welfare Agency.
+Physical Conditions: Persons age 17 or older who are accused of a crime are tried as adults and, if convicted, sent to adult prisons.
+Authorities held male prisoners younger than 17 in four separate detention facilities operated by the national child and youth welfare agency, Oranga Tamariki.
 There was no separate facility for juvenile female prisoners because there were very few such prisoners.

 Watchdog groups criticized the penal system for overcrowding and for inadequate and inconsistent health care.

-Due to a lack of beds in secure youth residences, children have been detained in police cells.
-The children’s commissioner said that this practice breaches UN conventions regarding separating children from the influence of adults in custody.
+Due to a lack of beds in secure youth residences, at times children have been detained in police cells.

 Administration: Inmates could make uncensored complaints to statutory inspectors, an ombudsperson, and nongovernmental organizations (NGOs).
-The Ombudsman’s Office reports to parliament annually on its findings about prison conditions.
+The Office of the Ombudsman reports to parliament annually on its findings about prison conditions.

-Independent Monitoring: The government permitted prison monitoring visits by independent human rights observers.
-The law provides for specified rights of inspection, including by members of parliament and justices of the peace, and information was publicly available on complaints and investigations, subject to the provisions of privacy legislation.
-The Office of the Ombudsman also inspects prisons and mental-health facilities to prevent cruel and inhuman treatment, in line with national standards and the country’s international obligations.
+Independent Monitoring: The government permitted prison-monitoring visits by independent human rights observers.
+The law provides for specified rights of inspection, including by members of parliament and justices of the peace.
+Information was publicly available on complaints and investigations, subject to the provisions of privacy legislation.
+The Office of the Ombudsman inspects prisons and mental-health facilities to prevent cruel and inhuman treatment, in line with national standards and the law.

 d.
 Arbitrary Arrest or Detention